cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 #### CounterpartyUpgradeTimeout Path

-The chain must store the counterparty's upgradeTimeout.
-This will be stored in the `counterpartyUpgradeTimeout` path on the private store
+The chain must store the counterparty's `upgradeTimeout`.
+This will be stored in the `counterpartyUpgradeTimeout` path on the private store.

 ```typescript
 function counterpartyUpgradeTimeout(portIdentifier: Identifier, channelIdentifier: Identifier): Path {